lucasmoten/ods19/README.md

 * run ./gencerts so that the SSL server can launch
 * run ./generateuser $USER to make a client cert signed by the server cert
+* use a consistent master key to launch it:
-* go run uploader.go
+  - masterkey=djklerwjkl23 go run uploader.go
 * by default it uses /tmp/uploader, a directory that should exist
 * https://localhost:6060/upload   (pick some file, like foo.txt)
-* https://localhost:6060/download/foo.txt  (assuming you uploaded it)

 TODO: